 Conclusion

-Orientation and onboarding are two sides of the same coin, essential for setting up new employees for success.
-While orientation introduces the basics, onboarding builds the relationships, skills, and confidence that keep employees engaged long-term.
+Orientation and onboarding are both essential for setting new employees up for success.
+While orientation covers the basics, onboarding builds skills, confidence, and meaningful connections that keep employees engaged long-term.
+HR managers who invest in both create a positive, productive work environment.

 Frequently Asked Questions